krgamm/bookmark-landing-page-master/README.md

 ### Useful resources

 - [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw) - Kevin Powell has great insights and resource recommendations.
 This helped me for the majority of the project.
-- As always, a little bit of Stack Overflow sprinckled in my helpful resources.
+- As always, a little bit of Stack Overflow sprinkled in my helpful resources.

 ## Author